 - You have no idea what to write about in the second verse.

 - What was the song supposed to be about anyway?

 Why should I even bother?

-This is where and why so many songs are abandoned!
+This is the point where so many songs are abandoned…

 Upward swing… there are small breakthroughs, and you get excited about it again!

-You work out two days in a row, then three… this isn’t as hard as you thought.
+You work out two days in a row, then three… “this isn’t as hard as I thought.”